-At CNCS School, we believe that all stakeholders should be given the opportunity to influence our school.
-We try to provide students with a number of different Leadership opportunities whilst they are at school.
+At CNCS, we firmly believe in the power of the student voice.
+We provide students with a number of different Leadership opportunities whilst they are at school, ranging from Head Boy and Head Girl to Student Council Tutor Representatives.
 We believe that it is imperative to give students a voice and to take their opinions and views on board, looking to change and improve things where we can.

 Head Boy and Head Girl

 Year 12 have the opportunity at the end of the academic year to apply for the role of Head Boy and Head Girl.
 This is the pinnacle of student leadership and the role comes with a detailed job description which both challenges and develops the leadership skills of those students selected.
-The schools current Head Boy and Head Girl are Oliver Kelly and Ellie Moorcroft.
-The Deputy Head Boy and Head Girl are Niall McDermott and Chrizia Dombele.
+The schools current Senior Student Leadership for 2021-22 are:

-The purpose of the committee is to support the aims of the school by inviting pupils to take part in communicating their ideas and suggestions about a wide variety of issues.
+The Student Council is an integral part of our school community, as developing the student voice is paramount to promoting change.
+The purpose of the Student council is to communicate their ideas and suggestions about a wide variety of issues.
 Pupils are encouraged to develop skills to help them communicate, think about important issues, express and justify opinions and contribute to discussions and debates.
 Minutes of the meetings are taken and shared with staff and students.
-A list of actions is drawn up and then students are informed of any decisions made via the noticeboard area in student reception.
+A list of actions is drawn up and then students are informed of any decisions made via tutor discussions and E-Briefings.

 The Eco-Committee is run and lead by like-minded students from each year group who take the lead in introducing, running and developing the Eco-Schools programme.
 Currently, the school are completing the steps towards achieving the green flag award.
 This award embarks the school on a meaningful path towards improving the environment in both the school and the local community while at the same time having a life-long positive impact on the lives of young people and their families.
 The Eco-Schools Green Flag is an internationally recognised award for excellence in environmental action and learning and the Eco-Committee are working extremely hard within the school to ensure Cardinal Newman achieves the award.